Karine Jean-Pierre

-Karine Jean-Pierre (born August 13, 1974) is a Martinican-born American political advisor who has served as the White House press secretary since May 13, 2022.
-She is the first Black person and the first openly LGBT person to serve in the position.
-Previously, she served as the deputy press secretary to her predecessor Jen Psaki from 2021 to 2022 and as the chief of staff for U.S. Vice Presidential candidate Kamala Harris during the 2020 presidential campaign.
+Karine Jean-Pierre (born August 13, 1974) is an American political advisor and spokesperson who served as the 35th White House press secretary from 2022 to 2025, and as a senior advisor to President Joe Biden from 2024 to 2025.
+She is the first Black person and the first openly LGBTQ person to serve in the position of White House press secretary.
+Previously, she served as deputy press secretary to her predecessor, Jen Psaki, from 2021 to 2022, and as the chief of staff for U.S. vice presidential candidate Kamala Harris during the 2020 presidential campaign.

-Prior to her work with Kamala Harris during the 2020 election and with the Biden–Harris administration, Jean-Pierre was the senior advisor and national spokeswoman for the progressive advocacy group MoveOn.org.
+Prior to her work with Harris during the 2020 election and with the Biden–Harris administration, Jean-Pierre was the senior advisor and national spokeswoman for the progressive advocacy group MoveOn.org.
 She was also previously a political analyst for NBC News and MSNBC and a lecturer in international and public affairs at Columbia University.

+In June 2025, Jean-Pierre announced that she had left the Democratic Party and was now an independent.

 Early life and education

-Jean-Pierre was born in Fort-de-France, Martinique, France, the daughter of Haitian parents.
-She has two younger siblings, and was age five when her family relocated to Queens Village, a neighborhood in Queens, New York City.
+Jean-Pierre was born in Fort-de-France, Martinique, France, the daughter of Haitian immigrants.
+She has two younger siblings, and was five when her family relocated to Queens Village, a neighborhood in Queens, New York City.
 Her mother worked as a home health aide and was active in her Pentecostal church, while her father was a taxi driver, who had trained as an engineer.
-Jean-Pierre was often responsible for caring for her (eight and ten years younger) siblings because both parents worked six or seven days per week.
+Jean-Pierre was often responsible for caring for her siblings, eight and ten years younger, because both parents worked six or seven days per week.
+She has described her household as conservative, Catholic, and repressive.

-In her memoir, Jean-Pierre describes how seeing former Congresswoman Barbara Jordan give a keynote speech at the 1992 Democratic National Convention altered the direction of her life and career: "She was the first Black woman in politics I had ever witnessed.
-In a world of pretty, pearl-wearing charmers, Jordan was substantive and authentic."

 Jean-Pierre graduated from Kellenberg Memorial High School, a college-preparatory school on Long Island, in 1993.
 Her parents wanted her to study medicine, and she studied life sciences at the New York Institute of Technology as a commuter student, but performed poorly on the Medical College Admission Test.
 Changing career tracks, she earned a bachelor's degree from the New York Institute of Technology in 1997.
-She earned a Master of Public Affairs from the School of International and Public Affairs (SIPA), Columbia University, in 2003, where she served in student government and decided to pursue politics.
+She earned a Master of Public Affairs from the School of International and Public Affairs at Columbia University, in 2003, where she served in student government and decided to pursue politics.
 At Columbia University, one of her mentors was Ester Fuchs, whose class she attended during the Fall 2001 semester.